Has everyone got a conscience?

 How can someone commit murder and their conscience does not stop them?

-A bank robber’s conscience says it is wrong to break in and rob from people’s houses, why?
+A bank robber’s conscience could say that it is wrong to break in and rob people’s houses, but robbing banks is okay, why?

 What is our conscience?